 Less is more.
 Resist the temptation to include everything you can think of on one piece of design.
 Do you need both a tagline and descriptive copy?
 Can you shorten the incentive text?
 Giving the creative team more space to work with provides them with more flexibility and the ability to emphasize the right elements in order to capture your lead’s eye.

-Clear communication between senior living community operators and creative teams saves hours of time and energy for everyone and makes the design process all the more exciting.
+Clear communication between your organization and your creative team saves hours of time and energy for everyone and makes the design process all the more exciting.
 Learn more about our creative services and call 303-499-9291 if you need help with a creative project.